adrienpetralia/TransApp/README.md

 ## Proposed approach

 ### Appliance Detection Framework
 We propose the Appliance Detection Framework (ADF) to detect the presence of appliances in households, using real-world consumption series, which are sampled at a very low frequency, and are long and variable-length.
 ADF addresses these challenges by operating at individual subsequences of each consumption series, instead of each series in its entirety.
+The framework can be used with any time series classifier designed to predict probabilities.
 <p align="center">
     <img width="650" src="https://github.com/adrienpetralia/TransApp/blob/master/ressources/Framework.png" alt="Framework image">
 </p>